CARING FOR YOUR SURGICAL WOUND – TMI EDITION

 6. Keep your wound moist but not wet:

 When your wound stops draining and you don’t need a dressing anymore, keeping the wound moist or humid, but not wet, will help the healing process and minimize scarring.
 There are fancy products for this but a petroleum jelly ointment (like Vaseline, or even better, povidine iodine ointment) works great too.
-While keeping your wound clean, apply a thin layer of jelly to the wound a couple of times a day being careful not to push any inside the wound.
+Medical grade honey is another option.
+While keeping your wound clean, apply a thin layer of jelly or honey to the wound a couple of times a day being careful not to push any inside the wound.
 This will minimize scabbing and scarring.

 7. Protect the wound: